dotnet/csharpstandard/standard/types.md

 #### §Nullable-enable-Context Nullable enable

-When the nullable context is enable:
+When the nullable context is ***enabled***:

 - For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
 - The compiler uses static flow analysis to determine the null state of any reference variable.
 When nullable warnings are enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default* and
-  - A warning shall be generated when a possible null value is assigned to a non-nullable type.
+  - A warning shall be generated when a possible null value is assigned to a variable of a non-nullable type.
-  - A warning shall be generated if a reference variable that has been determined to be *maybe null*, is dereferenced.
+  - A warning shall be generated if a reference expression that has been determined to be *maybe null*, is dereferenced.
   - The state of a non-nullable reference variable is *not null* unless the compiler can determine that the variable was assigned to an expression that is *maybe null*.
-  - The state of a nullable reference variable is *maybe null* unless the compiler can determine one of two conditions:
+  - The state of a nullable reference expression is *maybe null* unless the compiler can determine one of two conditions:
     1. The variable has been definitely assigned a non-`null` value.
-    1. The variable or expression has been checked against `null` before dereferencing it.
+    1. The variable has been checked against `null` before dereferencing it.

 > *Example*:
 >